UWAppDev/uwappdev.github.io/README.md

 # uwappdev.github.io

-The website for the Mobile Development RSO at the University of Washington.
+The website for the App Development RSO at the University of Washington.

 # Pull Request Guidelines
 Students submitting pull requests should include a clear description of what was changed and why.